AdobeDocs/document-services/src/pages/home/why-document.md

 ### Built for developers

-- Easy to implement REST APIs and SDKs
+- Easy to implement REST APIs and SDKs.

-- Secure, reliable, and scalable
+- Secure, reliable, and scalable.

-- Pay only for what you need
+- Pay only for what you need.